cassiano-sena/cassiano-sena/README.md

 ## Projects

-- <sub>**[eTransporte](https://github.com/cassiano-sena/eTransporte)**: A web-based PHP prototype designed to streamline students' daily transportation activities.
-From tracking bus schedules to optimizing routes, it aims to enhance the commuting experience for students, making their journeys more efficient and convenient.</sub>
+- <sub>**[eTransporte](https://github.com/cassiano-sena/eTransporte)**: eTransporte is a web-based PHP prototype designed to streamline students' daily transportation activities.
+It features group functionality where users can join and collaborate.
+Within groups, participants can track bus schedules, positions, and routes, as well as communicate with other members.</sub>

 <!--
 **cassiano-sena/cassiano-sena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.